 Although there are no well-established natural treatments for minor burns, several preliminary studies suggest a few options for reducing pain and speeding healing.

-A series of studies done in India found that a combination of raw honey and gauze was significantly better than conventional types of bandages for superficial burns treated at a hospital.1-3 The burns covered with honey healed faster and with less frequent infection than the burns covered with other types of bandages.
-Other studies of varying quality have also found evidence of benefit.26,27
+A series of studies found that a combination of raw honey and gauze was significantly better than conventional types of bandages for superficial burns treated at a hospital.1-3 The burns covered with honey healed faster and with less frequent infection than the burns covered with other types of bandages.
+Other studies of varying quality have also found evidence of benefit.26-28